eclipse-symphony/symphony/docs/symphony-book/agent/target-agent.md

-# Symphony agent
+# Symphony target agent

-A Symphony agent runs on a `target` and provides several services to Symphony payloads running on the same target, including:
+A Symphony target agent runs on a `target` and provides several services to Symphony payloads running on the same target, including:

 * Get object references from the control plane.
 * Probe and report on health of associated `device` objects.